Create a static tumblelog with Perl

 The program is available as of today as tumblelog on GitHub.
-Static means in this case that the HTML files are generated on your computer locally and uploaded to your website.
+Static means in this case that the HTML files are generated on your computer locally and have to be uploaded to your webserver.

 I have my own tumblelog named Plurrrr which is generated using this very program in case you want to look before you leap.